 With any surgery, there are some risks.
 Problems with anesthesia and infection of the incision site are possible.
 If you choose a qualified Board Certified Plastic Surgeon, those risks can be greatly reduced, if not eliminated.
 Double or blurred vision following eyelid surgery may occur for a few days.
 Swelling in the corners of the eyes is also temporary as the eyes heal.
 Some bruising can be expected after the procedure, but this should fade within a couple of weeks.
 You may also experience some issues with dry eyes, especially if you wear contacts, but this can be resolved with over-the-counter eye drops.

 What About Results?

-You will begin to notice your results immediately after surgery, but it will take a few weeks to totally recover.
-At that point, you will be able to see how well-rested and vibrant your eyes look.
-Your makeup will go on smoother and you will no longer need concealer to cover up those dark circles!
+After your procedure, your makeup will go on smoother and you will no longer need concealer to cover up those dark circles!
 Natural aging and damage from the sun will still occur even after your surgery, so applying moisturizer and sunscreen daily is a must.
 You will be amazed at the stunning difference an eyelid lift will make!

 If you are ready to give your eyelids a new look, call us today for a free consultation and let Dr. Huddleston show you how he can transform your look.